Sina Alemohammad

 Research

-My works has been featured in multiple news sources, e.g., The New York Times, New Scientist, Futurism, The Telegraph, Yahoo!finance, Fortune, Times of India, Sciencedaily, France 24, and Montreal AI Ethics.
+My work has been featured in multiple news sources, e.g., The New York Times, New Scientist, Futurism, The Telegraph, Yahoo Finance, Fortune, Times of India, ScienceDaily, France 24, and Montreal AI Ethics.

 Hossein Babaie, Mel White, Sina Alemohammad, Richard Baraniuk